Webinar

 Key takeaways

-“Today’s mortgage rates reflect higher yields in the bond market, but added to that is a relatively wide premium spread between 10-year U.S. Treasury notes and mortgage rates,” says Rob Haworth.
-The spread has recently been nearly twice what it was two years ago, contributing to more burdensome mortgage rates.
+“Today’s mortgage rates reflect higher yields in the bond market, but also a relatively wide premium spread between 10-year U.S. Treasury notes and mortgage rates,” says Haworth.
+The spread has recently been nearly twice what it was in early 2022, contributing to more burdensome mortgage rates.
 “The wider spread between mortgage rates and Treasury rates reflects a lack of buyers for mortgage-backed securities,” says Haworth.
-“But the yield spread over Treasuries required by mortgage-backed securities buyers has recently declined.”
-Haworth notes that the Fed is reducing its own holdings of mortgage-backed securities by $35 billion per month.
-“If the Fed decided to stop rolling off its mortgage bond balance sheet, it might help bring mortgage rates down a bit,” says Haworth.
+The yield spread trended higher in May and June.
+Haworth notes that the Fed is reducing its own holdings of mortgage-backed securities by $35 billion per month, which might create more pressure on the market and contribute to elevated mortgage rates.

 Home prices recover

 Home prices, like those for any product or service, are driven in large part by supply and demand.
-Prior to 2022, supply lagged demand and home prices skyrocketed.
-But after Fed rate hikes began, housing demand dipped and prices followed suit, falling between July 2022 and January 2023.
-But according to the S&P CoreLogic Case-Shiller 20-City Composite Home Price Index, home values fully recovered from that seven-month decline.
-By October 2023, average home prices nationwide reached new, all-time highs, but values slipped modestly since then.
-Still, home prices, based on this national average, are up 6.6% from a year earlier.3
+After Fed rate hikes began, housing demand dipped and prices followed suit, falling between July 2022 and January 2023.
+Home values recovered modestly from February through October 2023, when prices in the S&P CoreLogic Case-Shiller 20-City Composite Home Price Index reached new, all-time highs.
+Home prices as measured by the index then slipped in three consecutive months before recovering again beginning in February 2024, setting new all-time highs in March and April.5

+The combination of elevated prices and stubbornly high mortgage rates has dampened housing market activity.
 For all of 2023, mortgage applications for home purchases fell to their lowest levels since 1995.
-In mid-March 2024, the unadjusted Purchase Index for mortgage applications was 14% lower than the same week a year earlier.4
+The challenges remain evident.
+In mid-June 2024, the unadjusted Purchase Index for mortgage applications was 12% lower than the same week a year earlier.6

-The average 30-year mortgage rate in the U.S., which was below 3% until late 2021, peaked at 7.79% in late October 2023.6 That represented the highest mortgage rate since November 2000.
-The result is more costly borrowing, which can dampen housing market activity.
-Rates declined from October’s peaks, but are still close to 7%.6
+The average 30-year mortgage rate in the U.S., which was below 3% until late 2021, peaked at 7.79% in late October 2023.7 That represented the highest mortgage rate since November 2000.
+Rates declined from October’s peaks, down to 6.60% in February, but then moved back above 7% until recently.7 Mortgage rates appear to fully reflect market expectations that Fed interest rate cuts will remain on hold.

 Impact on real estate investing

-For those looking to add diversification by including real estate in their portfolios, a commonly used vehicle is a real estate investment trust (REIT).
-However, higher interest rates create headwinds for REITs.
+For those looking to enhance portfolio diversification by including real estate in their asset mix, a commonly used vehicle is a real estate investment trust (REIT).
+However, as is the case with the housing market, higher interest rates also create headwinds for REITs.

-“Real estate as an asset class was one of the first to be repriced lower in reaction to higher interest rates,” says Tom Hainlin, national investment strategist at U.S. Bank Wealth Management.
-“Although REITs are often considered a way to hedge the risk of higher inflation, the unfavorable interest rate environment has resulted in REITs underperforming other parts of the equity market,” Hainlin says.
+“Although REITs are often considered a way to hedge the risk of higher inflation, the unfavorable interest rate environment has resulted in REITs underperforming other parts of the equity market,” says Tom Hainlin, national investment strategist at U.S. Bank Wealth Management.
 “Improved yields on U.S. Treasury securities create cash flows that look much more attractive in today’s market when compared to REITs.”
 As a result, demand for REITs has fallen.
-However, after spending much of 2023 in negative territory, REITs enjoyed a modest rebound at the end of the year.
-For all of 2023, the S&P Developed REIT Index gained 11.69%.
-Despite the rally, REITs significantly trailed gains of 26.29% for the broader S&P 500, a benchmark measure of U.S. stock market performance.
-Year-to-date through March 25, 2024, REITs are again in negative territory, with the Developed REIT index down 3.36%, compared to a year-to-date total return of 9.78% for the S&P 500.8
+Year-to-date through June 24, 2024, REITs are again in negative territory, with the Developed REIT index returning -2.09%, compared to a year-to-date total return of 15.01% for the broader S&P 500.
+Over the 12-months ending June 24, 2024, the S&P 500 gained 27.19% while the Developed REIT index was up just 10.92%.9

 Fed policy has clearly placed housing and other real estate markets on the front lines of efforts to slow the economy's pace and lower inflation.
 Thus, regardless of the extent of your real estate holdings, it’s important to keep in mind that the housing market can have a significant impact on the broader economy and capital markets generally.
 “The formation of households is one of the main drivers of economic growth in the U.S.,” says Hainlin.
 “It has a large spillover effect on the economy, including materials that go into building or remodeling, and furnishings for homes.”